In a recent professional development day, we were asked to begin by brainstorming the qualities of a good teacher.

 When you’re starting out you’ll be relying on your senior colleagues a lot.
 They’ll point you in the right direction, share their resources and ensure you’re on the right track.

-Teachers aren’t competition with each other.
+Teachers aren’t in competition with each other.
 We want to see all children succeed, no matter whose class they’re in.
 So, we’re usually very willing to share our content for the good of all.

 15. Commitment to Local Communities